anfark/osgi-kt/README.md

-# OSGi Kt
+# OSGi.kt

 ## What

-This project aims to deliver a Kotlin wrapper around the standard OSGi API bundles.
-These wrapper bundles should add minimal overhead and enrich the OSGi API with Kotlin friendly extensions.
+The goal of OSGi.kt is to provide Kotlin extension bundles for the standard OSGi API.
+These new bundles should introduce minimal overhead and enrich the OSGi world with Kotlin friendly extensions.

 ## Why

 Kotlin is 100% compatible with plain-old Java.
-Therefore Kotlin can be used in an OSGi environment.
-To make full use of Kotlin idoms in OSGi some small extension are needed.
+Therefore, Kotlin can be used in OSGi applications.
+The extension bundles bring the benefits of the awesome features of Kotlin to OSGi.

 ## How

-This project contains wrapper bundles for the Core API and the Compendium.
+This project contains extension bundles for the Core API and the OSGi Compendium.
 The bundles are generated using Gradle and BND.
-The resulting bundles will be uploaded to maven central.
+The resulting artifacts will be uploaded to an Maven repository after they reach a stable state.

-### Maven/Gradle
+### Gradle

-TODO
+TBA

-### P2
+### Maven

-TODO
+TBA